 The National Trust for Scotland owns Haddo House, situated adjacent to the park.
-The National Trust toilets, tea room and shop are open during the summer season and are accessible to park visitors.
+The National Trust tea room and shop are open at weekends in winter and all week in the summer season and are accessible to park visitors.

 The park contains a hard surface tennis court.

 This is available for use by the public during the summer months for no charge.
 The court can be booked for a one hour period by a member of the public by entering their name on the sheet contained inside the box by the tennis court gate against a particular time.

 It is requested that members of the public respect this informal system by:

 - only occupying the court if they have booked it

 - only occupying the court for their allotted one hour

 - not occupying the court for longer than one hour at any one visit